Paul D. Coverdell Fellows Program

 - Keep a signed copy of your description of service (DOS).
 Coverdell programs will request this during your application process as it is an official record of your Peace Corps activities.
 If you lose your DOS, you may request a copy via the certification of service process.

 Become a partner university

 The Paul D. Coverdell Fellows program is a graduate school program for returned Peace Corps Volunteers.
-Through this program, schools across the country offer financial support to returned Volunteers who, in turn, complete substantive internships related to their program of study in underserved American communities.
+Through this program, schools across the country offer financial support to returned Volunteers who, in turn, complete substantive internships related to their program of study in underserved communities in the United States.

 There are no limits on the number or kinds of degrees/certifications that can be offered through the Coverdell Fellows program.